jamesmh/coravel/README.md

 ![Nuget](https://img.shields.io/nuget/v/Coravel.svg)
 ![NuGet](https://img.shields.io/nuget/dt/Coravel.svg)

+Coravel is a near-zero config .NET Core framework for Indie developers needing to get their next groundbreaking app to market faster - without compromising code quality and elegance.

-Coravel allows you to build .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app**.
+Build .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app**.

-Let Coravel tackle the configuration and infrastructural details for you - and **build your app**!

-> In other words, Coravel simply makes your code say what it does.

 ![Coravel Scheduler](./Docs/img/scheduledailyreport.png)